-At Harare International School we offer instructional programs for children as young as 3 years old, by October 1, in Early Childhood 1 (EC1) all the way through High School, Grade 12.
-The Elementary School is comprised of students from EC1 through Grade 5.
-We are a fully authorized Primary Years Programme (PYP) school.
+At Harare International School (HIS) we offer instructional programs for children as young as 3 years old, by October 1, in Early Childhood 1 (EC1) all the way through High School, Grade 12.
+The Elementary School (ES) enrolls students from EC1 through Grade 5 (10 – 11 years old).
+HIS is an IB continuum school and the pedagogical framework in the ES is the PYP.
+HIS is a fully authorized PYP school.

 - Instructional Programs / Curriculum